 - Spending across most program areas is status quo. - This budget does reallocate some staff time between various programs and departments to better reflect program costs and better serve our municipalities and watershed residents. - Like our member municipalities, salary costs increase annually.
-While OMERS contribution rates remained unchanged for 2017, benefits and payroll taxes (WSIB, EI, CPP and EHT) increased over last year putting pressure on the budget.
-Additionally, the RVCA also sets a salary grid increase of 1 to 2 percent for eligible staff who are still moving through their salary band.
+While OMERS contribution rates remained unchanged for 2018, benefits and payroll taxes (WSIB,

+EI, CPP and EHT) increased over last year putting pressure on the budget.
+Additionally, the RVCA also sets a salary grid increase of 1 to 2 percent for staff who are still moving through their salary band.
 A grid increase of 1.5 percent has been accommodated in this budget.
 The RVCA also uses the Consumer Price Index as our economic adjustment figure.
-This year the figure was 1.5 percent however this has not been accommodated in the budget to contain costs.
+This year the figure was 1.5 percent which has also been accommodated in the budget.